Secamirex/Wazuh_Threat-Hunting/README.md

 # Wazuh Threat Hunting

-Objective: To perform brute force attack on Windows endpoint and monitor the authentication failure attempts on Wazuh Threat Hunting
+Objective: To perform brute force attack on Windows 10 and Linux Ubuntu endpoints and monitor the authentication failure attempts on Wazuh Threat Hunting

 <h2>Configuration Steps</h2>